on4kjm/FLEcli/README.md

 ```
 ./FLEcli adif -i --wwff ON4KJM@ONFF-025920200524.txt
 ```
-The `--wwff` indicates the adif flavour to produce.
+The `--wwff` (or `-w` in the short form) indicates the adif flavour to produce.
-You can use the `--sota` switch to generate an ADIF file containing SOTA details.
+You can also use the `--sota` switch to generate an ADIF file containing SOTA details.
 The switch can be used together with `--wwff`

 As we didn't provide an output filename, the default output, `ON4KJM@ONFF-025920200524.adi` will be used.